 With medical product audits and certification from TÜV Rheinland, you can:

-As a manufacturer of medical products, the CE mark helps to document the conformity of your products with the following directives:
+As a manufacturer of medical products, the CE mark helps document the conformity of your products with the following directives:

-Depending on the risk category of the product, you are required to commission a notified body to carry out an EG prototype audit, an evaluation of a design dossier, or an audit for the quality management system.
+Depending on the risk category of the product, you are required to commission a notified body to carry out an EG prototype audit, evaluation of a design dossier, or for auditing the quality management system.
 Together with you, we carry out the necessary conformity evaluation procedure for your products and company, meaning that you will receive your “driving license” for EU countries that bit quicker.
 On top of that, we can offer an audit of your medical products for specific or voluntary market requirements.

 As a notified body, we carry out the following European homologation processes:

 Medical products are separate or combined-use instruments, apparatus, appliances, software, materials, or other objects that are exclusively designed for diagnostic or therapeutic use.
 This also includes any installed software that ensures the medical device functions flawlessly when used for the following purposes:

 An object that is not a product in its own right, but has been specially developed by the manufacturer for specific use in combination with another product.

 Medical product regulation states that medical products can be freely handled on the European market as long as they fulfill basic requirements: §7 of the MPG and directive 93/42/EWG, attachment I. The manufacturer confirms conformity of a medical product with basic requirements by labeling every single product with the CE mark.
 The basic requirements define the target of the presiding medical product directive in that they present a requirement profile for the medical product with which it should comply if it is to be handled freely on the European internal market.
 The basic requirements specifically cover: